Mahpare/battlecode2021/strategy.md

 ## Flag communications

 Each robot has a 24-bit flag.
 Robots can see each others' flags if they are in sensor range, and EC's can query the flag of a robot whose ID they have and vice versa.
+We use 14 bits to transmit a location, and 10 bits for any other information.

 We use the bits as follows for bots communicating to the EC: